networkedsystemsIITB/DiME/README.md

 ```
 Note: changes in pid list must be followed by insertion of page replacement policy module, if already inserted, remove and re-insert the policy module.

+Note: check `dmesg` for any errors while modifying the configuration.

 ## Developer's Guide
 A basic FIFO page eviction policy is available currently.
 DiME is modularized so that other developers can develope and add a custome page eviction policy as a separate module.
 To develope a new eviction policy module, developer is required to implement various operations specified in `page_replacement_policy_struct` structure defined in `kernel/common.h`.
 ```c